Pablo Pagis: Career

 Pagis is a youth product of US Pont Péan, Rennes, Lorient and began his senior career with Lorient's reserves in 2020.
 On 24 December 2021, he signed his first professional contract with the club.
 On 31 August 2022, he joined Nîmes on a season long loan.
 He made his professional debut with Nîmes as a late substitute in a 3–2 Ligue 2 loss to Valenciennes on 2 September 2022.

+On 8 January 2024, he was loaned to Laval in the French Ligue 2 for the rest of the season.

 Personal life

 Pagis is the son of the French former footballer Mickaël Pagis.